Some states have implemented agency furloughs which may affect services or access. Please see the current list of state agency furloughs below:

-Access Impacts: Virginia Wildlife Management Area lakes and rivers operated by the Department of Game and Inland Fisheries are open and boating is allowed.
+Access Impacts: Virginia Wildlife Management Area lakes and rivers operated by the Department of Wildlife Resources (formerly Game and Inland Fisheries) are open and boating is allowed.
 Check with local county and city governments for any additional closures of parks, lakes or piers.
-Burke Lake Park parking area and boat launch are closed.
 Please find additional statewide guidance here.

-Access Impacts: State managed boat ramps and launches, parks, wildlife areas and recreational lands reopened on Tuesday, May 5 for local day-use only.
+Access Impacts: State managed boat ramps and launches, parks, wildlife areas and recreational lands reopened May 5 for local day-use only.
 State-managed boat launches and marinas also opened May 5 for day use only.
 No overnight moorage will be allowed.
 Social distancing guidelines must be followed and only those living in the same household may go boating together.
-Read more here.
+A full list of state parks that have reopened can be found here.

 Access Impacts: West Virginia day-use park and forest areas, including hiking and biking trails and fishing lakes remain open for public use.
-State park campgrounds are scheduled to open starting Thursday, May 21 during Week 4 of West Virginia’s reopening plan.
+State parks opened Thursday, May 21 during Week 4 of West Virginia’s reopening plan.
+The limit for all purely social gatherings has been reduced to 25 individuals.
+The limitation does not apply to any activity, business, or entity that has been deemed essential, such as religious services, weddings, or group meetings, conferences, or other special events held for essential businesses and operations, as defined by Executive Order 9-20.
 Visitors are reminded to Leave No Trace by cleaning up their trash, waste and belongings before leaving a park or forest.
 For more information, click here.